 In the 1800’s a heresy was popularized by a man named John Darby.
 It was then further popularized by another man named Cyrus R. Scofield, through what is known as the Scofield Study Bible.
 The theology promoted in the study notes of this Bible is called Dispensational theology, and many of it’s doctrines are firmly entrenched as “Bible truth” in the minds of believers.
 An unbiblical distinction between the church and Israel is at the core of this teaching.

 Dispensational theology has broken the second coming of the Lord into two parts.
-They say the Lord will come secretly for the church (the secret rapture) and then again at a later time to pour out his wrath.
+The teaching is that the Lord will come secretly only for the church (the secret rapture) and then again at a later time to pour out his wrath.
 One of the dangers of this teaching is that people will think that there is a second chance to receive salvation after the coming of the Lord.
 Satan has a purpose for every false doctrine, and that purpose is the destruction of souls.
 I used to believe this teaching myself until I learned the source and the reasoning behind it.
 It made me search the Scriptures for the truth.

-We know from scripture that one day Christ will return.
+We know from Scripture that one day Christ will return.
 He came once, the first time, and now believers look forward to his second coming.
 That is when the dead in Christ shall rise, and that is when living believers will be taken up, or raptured, to be with the Lord.
-Then the wrath of God will come upon the earth.
+Then the wrath of God will come upon the earth and all “shall be burned up.”
 One event.
 No one will be “left behind” for another chance to be saved.
 It will all be over.
-That’s the simple, scriptural truth of it all.
+That’s the simple, Scriptural truth of it all.

 A fable is a tale, fiction, a myth.